bcole808/wp-social-metrics-tracker/src/readme.txt

 = What social networks are measured? =

-You can enable or disable tracking of data from any of these social networks: Facebook, Twitter, Reddit, LinkedIn, StumbleUpon, Pinterest, Google+, XING, and Flattr.
+Facebook, Twitter, Reddit, LinkedIn, StumbleUpon, Pinterest, Google+, XING, and Flattr are available for tracking.
+By default, not all of the data sources are enabled in order to optimize performance out of the box.
+You can enable or disable tracking of data from any of these social networks by going to the API Connections Settings page in the plugin configuration area.
+It is recommended to only turn on the networks where your visitors are actively sharing content in order to conserve server resources when fetching data.

 = What information is sent from my blog to other services? =